alby-francis/telegram_bot_jokes/README.md

 # telegram_bot_jokes

 To start the bot
-Install all required dependencies pwd - Telebot\django-bot-server-tutorial pip install -r requirements.txt
+Install all required dependencies - cd Telebot\django-bot-server-tutorial pip install -r requirements.txt

-add bot token in chatbot_tutorial/views.py on line 121
+Add bot token in chatbot_tutorial/views.py on line 121

-download postgres
+Download postgres

-make migration for the db by typing cmd python manage.py makemigration python manage.py migrate
+Make migration for the db by typing cmd - python manage.py makemigration python manage.py migrate

-start the server by cmd
+Start the server by cmd -
 python manage.py runserver

-download and launch ngrok
+Download and launch ngrok
-type cmd
+type cmd -
 ngrok http 8000
 copy the ngrok forwarding url to use for webhook